What is Mura?

 Kanban Tool® boards generate a Cumulative Flow Diagram for you automatically!
 Try the service for yourself to save time and reduce waste in no time.

-A histogram will show where exactly to focus your efforts, and can improve your ability to observe the 80/20 principle at play.
-Essentially, the 80/20 Pareto principle stipulates that 20% of issues cause 80% of the problems found in management and quality control.
-If you nail the right problems to solve, you will likely see much greater improvements in your next cycle process graphs.
+A histogram will show where exactly to focus your efforts.
+As the 80/20 Pareto principle stipulates, 20% of issues cause 80% of the problems found in management and quality control.
+By identifying the exact causes that need addressing, you are likely to significantly increase the impact of your improvement efforts.

 Using statistical control charts can also help to improve the accuracy of your outcome determination.